terryaney/KatApp.Provider/katapp documentation.md

 <!-- Disable or enable based on 'year' column from 'benefit-savings' table where 'id' is 'ret-age' -->
 <input rbl-disabled="benefit-savings.ret-age.year" value="2020">
 ```

-See [View and Template Expressions](#View-and-Template-Expressions) for information on how to use simple and complex expressions to determine disabled state.

 **Note:** When working with inputs, check/radio lists, or sliders, the jQuery `.prop("disabled", true)` method is used.
 For anything else (i.e. bootstrap buttons or generic divs), the `disabled` class is added/removed as necessary.